 - Artificial Intelligence and Applications

 Essential reading for researchers and practitioners involved in research and control.

 This journal is a member of the Committee on Publication Ethics (COPE)

 Transactions of the Institute of Measurement and Control is a fully peer-reviewed international journal.

-The journal covers all areas of applications in measurement, instrumentation and control.
+The journal covers all areas of applications in measurement, instrumentation, and control associated with feedback control systems.
 It encompasses cutting-edge research and development, providing a dynamic forum for the international measurement and control community.

-This distinguished journal aims to present up-to-date coverage of the latest developments, offering a unique interdisciplinary perspective that will appeal to a wide spectrum of researchers and practitioners.
-All papers are peer-reviewed and must conform to the highest standard of presentation.
+This distinguished journal will present up-to-date coverage of the latest developments and will only publish papers that make a significant contribution in either measurement or control.
+Our aim is to offer a unique interdisciplinary perspective that will appeal to a wide spectrum of researchers and practitioners.
+All papers are peer-reviewed and will conform to the highest standard of presentation.